Klein Forest High School: Academics

 During the 2001-02 school year, Klein Forest High School was recognized with the Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive.

 For the 2021-22 school year, the school received a C grade from the Texas Education Agency, with an overall score of 72 out of 100.
 The school received a C grade in two domains, Student Achievement (score of 70) and School Progress (score of 76), and a Not Rated grade in Closing the Gaps (score of 61).
 The school did not receive any of the seven possible distinction designations.

 Feeder pattern

-For the 2018-19 school year, students who attend these schools are within Klein Forest High School's attendance zone:
+For the 2018-19 school year, students who attended these schools were within Klein Forest High School's attendance zone:

 A small portion of Houston is within the school's attendance boundary.

 Demographics

-As of the 2020-21 school year, there were 2,447 students eligible for free lunch and 248 eligible for reduced-price lunch.
+As of the 2022-23 school year, there were 2,497 students eligible for free lunch and 248 eligible for reduced-price lunch.

-In 2020-21, the racial/ethnic distribution of students was:
+In 2022–23, the racial/ethnic distribution of students was: